robinkarim/Production-Book/docs/ini/cirrent-agent.rst

 	$ ./cirrent_cli ini_custom event log_upload

-Finally, the following example adds an event count of log_upload_duration equal to the duration in minutes between when the start and stop commands were executed to the event summary.
+Finally, the following example adds an event count of log_upload_duration equal to the duration in minutes between when the start and stop commands were executed to the event summary:

 ::